Meteor-Community-Packages/meteor-fast-render/README.md

 ### FastRender.route(callback)

 This declares server side routes using a URL pattern similar to Iron Router's.
-The callback runs in a context very similar to Meteor and you can use any Meteor APIs inside it (it runs on a Fiber).
+The callback runs in a context very similar to Meteor and you can use any Meteor APIs inside it.
 Inside, you can subscribe to publications using `this.subscribe`.

 Use it like this: